-Table 7.22012 Olympics bidding cities: indicating previous Olympic hosting and bidding history that they would ever be successful.
-A bid for 2012 by Havana can at least be part of a wider strategy for the development of tourism in particular and possibly the lobbying for the lifting of US embargos (they also bid for 2008).
+Though difficult to evaluate, there is also political impact and benefit that may be gained from bidding for the right event and submitting it knowing it probably will not win.
+This can also be used to develop business links and demonstrate a commitment to staging sports events that may bear well for future political and trade profile.
+There have no doubt been other Olympic candidates that have prepared their bids and not thought that they would ever be successful.
+A bid for 2012 by Havana can at least be part of a wider strategy for the development of tourism in particular and possibly the lobbying for the lifting of US embargos (the city also bid for 2008 and was eliminated prior to the final IOC session).